-The Call-in is a process which allows you to question executive, portfolio holder or officer decisions before they are implemented.
-Potentially your action could lead to a reconsideration.
+You have the right to question executive, portfolio holder or officer decisions before they are implemented.
+This process is known as a call-in.
+Potentially your action could lead to a reconsideration of the decision.

-Decisions may only be subject to one call-in and must be called in before they are implemented.
-For this reason it will take five working days for a decision to be implemented after it is has been publicised.
+Decisions may only be subject to one call-in.
+And they must be called in before they are implemented.
+For this reason it will take five working days for a decision to be implemented after it is publicised.

 Once a decision is called in, it is referred to the Call-In Sub-Committee, a sub-committee of the Overview and Scrutiny Committee.

 - 150 members of the public can call-in a decision of the Executive.
 Those 150 people must be registered on the electoral roll of the Harrow borough.

 - Six members of the council can call-in an executive decision, which has been taken but not implemented.

 In relation to Executive decisions on education matters only it is as follows.
 The number of Members required to call-in the decision shall be six Councillors.
 Alternatively it can be six persons comprising representatives of the voting co-opted members and at least one political group on the Overview and Scrutiny Committee.
 A co-optee is a non-Councillor appointed to serve on the Committee in a participatory capacity.